generation-org/REACT/REACT-4/README.md

 Create a stateless component called colorfulParagraph.
 This component should be a piece of text with its color defined by props.color.

+[Here's](https://pt-br.reactjs.org/docs/dom-elements.html#style) an example of how style can be defined by props:

 # Creating a stateful component

 * Create a stateful component called colorChooser that has color as its state.